Famitsu scores: Near-perfect scores

+Lowest scores

+The lowest score ever given out by Famitsu is 12 points out of 40.
+Only three games have received this score: Shura no Mon (Kodansha, PlayStation, 1998), Pachinko CR Daiku no Minamoto-San GB (Telenet Japan, Game Boy, 1998), and Pro Golfer Saru (Namco Bandai Games, Wii, 2008).
+Additionally, few games have received under 15 points; among the more recent of these are Ookuki (Global A Entertainment, PlayStation 2, 2008) receiving 13, and Appleseed EX (Sega, PlayStation 2, 2007), Beijing 2008 (Sega, PlayStation 3, 2008), and Galaxy Blaster (RCMADIAX, Nintendo 3DS, 2017) receiving 14.

-Awards & accolades
+Awards and accolades

 Famitsu Awards

 Famitsu administers the Famitsu awards.
 Video games receive a number of different awards in categories like Innovation, Biggest Hit, Rookie Award, Highest Quality, etc. One or two "Game of the Year" awards are granted as the top prize.
 Top prize winners are determined by a combination of critical and fan review scores as well as sales figures.
 They also give an "Excellence Prize" to other games that don't receive the top prize.

 Prior to the formal establishment of the Famitsu Awards ceremony, Famitsu had been publishing annual lists of "Best Hit Game Awards" since early 1987 (for games released in 1986).
 The following titles were "Game of the Year" winners in the "Best Hit Game Awards" (between 1986 and 2004) and the Famitsu Awards (from 2005 onwards).

 2006 readers' poll

 In March 2006, Famitsu readers voted for their 100 all-time favorite games.